Why Home Preservation

 A Safe and Healthy Home Can Change Everything

 The idea is simple: if you protect the home, then you protect the homeowner living inside of it.
-Studies have indicated that housing conditions can have a significant impact on overall health, education, and other outcomes.
+Studies have indicated that housing conditions can have a strong impact on overall health, education, and other outcomes.

 Physical Health1